wongsingfo/mphttp-h2o/README.md

 #### Test and Evaluation

 The grading of the final hand-in will be based on the download time your downloader takes on the given traces.
-Each trace contains two bandwidth and delay profiles used to specify the network condition (imposed by Mahimahi), one for each CDN server.
+Each trace contains three bandwidth and delay profiles used to specify the network condition (imposed by Mahimahi), one for each CDN server.
 Final evaluation traces are kept secret.

 ### Writing Task (30%)